Shopify/ci-queue/ruby/README.md

 rspec-queue --queue redis://example.com --timeout 600 --report
 ```

+### Redis with TLS

+Both the minitest and RSpec runner  will automatically use TLS if you start your queue URL with `rediss://`.
+Depending on your setup, you need to configure one or more of the following options:

+* `--redis-ca-file-path`: Path to the certificate authority certificale file.
+Required if you run Redis with a self-signed certificate.
+* `--redis-client-certificate-path` and `--redis-client-certificate-key-path`: If you use certificate-based authentication on your Redis instance, these two parameters are needed.
+* `--redis-disable-certificate-verification`: When connecting using TLS to Redis, the server's certificate will be checked automatically.
+This can be disabled by providing this option.

 #### Limitations

 Because of how `ci-queue` executes the examples, `before(:all)` and `after(:all)` hooks are not supported. `rspec-queue` will explicitly reject them.